learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ![png](index_files/index_22_0.png)

 So we can see there is quite a bit of positive relationship between the two, but a covariance value is a bit hard to interpret.
-So let's try calculating correlation.
+So let's try calculating the correlation.

 ## Calculating the Correlation